-- 18) There have been no communications from regulatory agencies concerning noncompliance with, or deficiencies in, financial reporting practices. - 19) We have a process to track the status of audit findings and recommendations. - 20) We have identified to you any previous financial audits, attestation engagements, and other studies related to the audit objectives and whether related recommendations have been implemented. - 21) We have provided our views on reported findings, conclusions, and recommendations, as well as our planned corrective actions, for our report. - 22) The City has no plans or intentions that may materially affect the carrying value or classification of assets, deferred outflows of resources, liabilities, deferred inflows of resources or fund balance or net position. - 23) We are responsible for compliance with federal, state, and local laws, regulations, and provisions of contracts and grant agreements applicable to us, including tax or debt limits, debt contracts, and IRS arbitrage regulations; and we have identified and disclosed to you all federal, state, and local laws, regulations and provisions of contracts and grant agreements that we believe have a direct and material effect on the determination of financial statement amounts or other financial data significant to the audit objectives, including legal and contractual provisions for reporting specific activities in separate funds.

-24) There are no:

-- a) Violations or possible violations of budget ordinances, federal, state, and local laws or regulations (including those pertaining to adopting, approving and amending budgets), provisions of contracts and grant agreements, tax or debt limits, and any related debt covenants whose effects should be considered for disclosure in the financial statements or as a basis for recording a loss contingency, or for reporting on noncompliance, except those already disclosed in the financial statement, if any. - b) Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by accounting principles generally accepted in the United States of America. - c) Nonspendable, restricted, committed, or assigned fund balances that were not properly authorized and approved.
+- 18) There have been no communications from regulatory agencies concerning noncompliance with, or deficiencies in, financial reporting practices. - 19) We have a process to track the status of audit findings and recommendations. - 20) We have identified to you any previous financial audits, attestation engagements, and other studies related to the audit objectives and whether related recommendations have been implemented. - 21) We have identified to you any investigations or legal proceedings that have been initiated with respect to the period under audit. - 22) We have provided our views on reported findings, conclusions, and recommendations, as well as our planned corrective actions, for our report. - 23) The City has no plans or intentions that may materially affect the carrying value or classification of assets, deferred outflows of resources, liabilities, deferred inflows of resources or fund balance or net position. - 24) We are responsible for compliance with federal, state, and local laws, regulations, and provisions of contracts and grant agreements applicable to us, including tax or debt limits, debt contracts, and IRS arbitrage regulations; and we have identified and disclosed to you all federal, state, and local laws, regulations and provisions of contracts and grant agreements that we believe have a direct and material effect on the determination of financial statement amounts or other financial data significant to the audit objectives, including legal and contractual provisions for reporting specific activities in separate funds. - 25) There are no: - a) Violations or possible violations of budget ordinances, federal, state, and local laws or regulations (including those pertaining to adopting, approving and amending budgets), provisions of contracts and grant agreements, tax or debt limits, and any related debt covenants whose effects should be considered for disclosure in the financial statements or as a basis for recording a loss contingency, or for reporting on noncompliance, except those already disclosed in the financial statement, if any. - b) Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by accounting principles generally accepted in the United States of America.

+- c) Nonspendable, restricted, committed, or assigned fund balances that were not properly authorized and approved.

-- d) Rates being charged to customers other than the rates as authorized by the applicable authoritative body. - e) Violations of restrictions placed on revenues as a result of bond resolution covenants such as revenue distribution or debt service funding. - 25) In regards to the nonattest services performed by you listed below, we acknowledge our responsibility related to these nonattest services and have 1) accepted all management responsibility; 2) designated an individual with suitable skill, knowledge, or experience to oversee the services; 3) evaluated the adequacy and results of the services performed, and 4) accepted responsibility for the results of the services. - a) Adjusting journal entries - b) Municipal advisory services - c) Agreed upon procedures for Metro Transit System - d) PCI compliance assistance project
+- d) Rates being charged to customers other than the rates as authorized by the applicable authoritative body.

+- e) Violations of restrictions placed on revenues as a result of bond resolution covenants such as revenue distribution or debt service funding.

+- 26) In regards to the nonattest services performed by you listed below, we acknowledge our responsibility related to these nonattest services and have 1) accepted all management responsibility; 2) designated an individual with suitable skill, knowledge, or experience to oversee the services; 3) evaluated the adequacy and results of the services performed, and 4) accepted responsibility for the results of the services.

+- a) Adjusting journal entries

+- b) Municipal advisory services

+- c) Classification and compensation study

+- d) HR consulting services

+- e) PCI compliance assistance project